James Warren (publisher): Creepy and other comics magazines

 In the mid-1960s, inspired by the EC Comics of the 1950s, Warren launched the black-and-white horror-comics magazines Creepy, Eerie and Vampirella.
 He continued to publish a variety of magazines until 1983, when he left the field due to health problems.

 Later years

 In 2008, he established a new venture, Jim Warren Publishing.
-Warren also gave a lecture in May 2008 at the Abington Public Library, (Abington, Pennsylvania) that year where he discussed his career.
 Later, Warren established himself as Warren Publishing Online, and promoted this venture through a Facebook page.

-In July 2024, Warren received the Will Eisner Hall of Fame Award from the San Diego Comic Con committee.
+In July 2024, Warren received the Will Eisner Hall of Fame Award from the San Diego Comic-Con committee.

+Public Appearances

+July 1971: Warren was the keynote speaker at the New York Comic Art Convention, in New York City.

+January 1973: Warren attended the CosmiCon at York University in Toronto, Ontario, Canada.

+November 1974: Warren hosted the 1st Famous Monsters Convention and attended it with Peter Cushing and Forrest Ackerman.

+November 1975: Warren hosted the 2nd Famous Monsters Convention and a make-up demonstration was performed on Warren by Verne Langdon.

+March 1998: Warren had a booth at the Big Apple Comic Convention in New York City.

+May 1999: Warren attended a signing event for Famous Monsters of Filmland at the Chiller Theater Expo in Rutherford, New Jersey.

+July 2005: Warren was an official guest at San Diego Comic-Con.

+May 2008: Warren gave a lecture at the Abington Public Library, (Abington, Pennsylvania) where he discussed his career.

+July 2008: Warren was official guest at San Diego Comic-Con and participated on the Famous Monsters panel with Forrest Ackerman and Verne Langdon.